Vgr255/Bootleg/README.md

 ### Choosing your own default settings

-You may pick your own settings in the `config.py` file (You need to rename it from `config.py.example` before).
+You may pick your own settings in the `config.ini` file (You need to rename it from `config.ini.example` before).
 Those settings will get overridden by any preset setting you're loading.

 ### Adding temporary config (for debugging)